 I love the county fair!
-I usually manage to make my way to the fair multiple times during fair week.
-Okay, I will admit it, I am there everyday!
+I usually manage to make my way to the fair multiple times during the fair week.
+Okay, I will admit it, I am there every day!
 Yes, living in rural Minnesota, where the “big time” fair entertainment and exhibits that larger fairs have, is usually not available to us.

 But that’s okay.